llvm/llvm-project/clang/docs/UsersManual.rst

 Controlling Diagnostics via Suppression Mappings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Warning suppression mappings enables users to suppress clang's diagnostics in a per-file granular manner.
-Enabling enforcement of diagnostics in specific parts of the project, even if there are violations in dependencies or other parts of the codebase.
+Warning suppression mappings enable users to suppress Clang's diagnostics in a per-file granular manner.
+Enabling enforcement of diagnostics in specific parts of the project, even if there are violations in some headers.

 .. code-block:: console